A guide for spiritual seekers, leaders, and companions

 The psychological and emotional aspects of this phase are metaphorically described in stages 7&8 of the Hero’s Journey (See Approach to the Inmost Cave and The Ordeal in the Abyss).

 However, as difficult and uncomfortable as the Wall is - and this pain of inner transformation may last for several years - It is ultimately an invitation, not an obstacle.
-It's a chance to let go of old certainties and trust deeper truths.
+It is a chance to let go of old certainties and to find and trust deeper truths.

-But it is almost always a painful transition and transformation.
+We would wish it otherwise, but It is almost always a painful transition and transformation.
 Richard Rohr observes that the ego always resists surrender and loss of control.
 “The ego hates losing—even to God.”
 (Falling Upward).
-He says our ego will defend, project, and attack so as to avoid giving up our centre stage (Center for Action and Contemplation).
+Our ego will defend, project, and attack so as to avoid giving up our centre stage.
 Rohr calls the ego/“false self” a necessary but temporary identity that must be let go so the “true self” can emerge—something the ego resists.
 Rohr says our journey is about relinquishing control (not tightening it), learning to serve something larger than the ego’s projects (Center for Action and Contemplation).
+For a lot of people, this does not happen until much later in life - if at all.

 Thomas Merton, the American Trappist monk and mystic, similarly says spiritual development is a journey from the false self (ego, illusion, role-playing) to the true self (our identity hidden in God).
 “To be a saint means to be myself...
 Therefore the problem of sanctity and salvation is in fact the problem of finding out who I am and of discovering my true self.”
 (New Seeds of Contemplation)